 I will do light edits or request light revision.
 Consent is key with editing as well.
-Editing will be a collaborative and consensual process.
+Editing will be a collaborative process.

-Subversive and Sacred retains exclusive publication rights for three months (after which the artist is free to republish on their own site or elsewhere), and the right to republish in the future.
+sacred and Subversive retains exclusive publication rights for three months (after which the artist is free to republish on their own site or elsewhere), and the right to republish in the future.
 Sacred and Subversive requests that future online posts link back to this site as the original publisher.
 By agreeing to publication on this site, you agree to these terms.